-The statistics of the reliability test show the value of Cronbach's Alpha for all the variables is more than 0.70, which is considered suitable for internal consistency.
-Cronbach's Alpha for Digital Labor is .932 where the number of items is 11, Cronbach's Alpha for Social Networks is .854 where the number of items is 6, Cronbach's Alpha for Innovation is .940 where the number of items is 13, Cronbach's Alpha for Level of Reward is .765, where the number of items was 5.
-In contrast, Cronbach's Alpha for Performance value is .939, where the number of items is 10.
+The statistics of the reliability test show the value of Cronbach's Alpha for all the variables is more than 0.70 which is considered to be good for internal consistency.
+Cronbach's Alpha for Digital Labour is .932 where the number of items are 11, Cronbach's Alpha for Social Networks is .854 where the number of items are 6, Cronbach's Alpha for Innovation is .940 where the number of items are 13, Cronbach's Alpha for Level of Reward is .765 where the number of items were 5, whereas the value of Cronbach's Alpha for Performance is .939 where the number of items are 10.